dingtim/hugo-academic/content/en/_index.md

           date_end: ''
           description: |2-

-              * Addressed the audience at the 2023 class opening ceremony, showcasing effective public speaking skills.
+              * Addressed the audience at the 2023 class opening ceremony, showcasing effective public speaking skills;
-              * Contributed 40 volunteer hours to support the recruitment of new students, actively participating in fostering a welcoming school environment.
+              * Contributed 40 volunteer hours to support the recruitment of new students, actively participating in fostering a welcoming school environment

     design:
       columns: '2'